shikha-16/Women-in-Technology/README.md

 **We are currently working on making a website for the repository.
 Go through the documentation, issues and [Contributing](#Contributing) to learn more about how you can contribute.**

 *Most of the content is curated for Asia/India, since I don't know much about programs/scholarships abroad.
-But there are plenty of resources that are global, and will help even if you reside abroad!*
+That being said, I am open to collaborations!
+But there are also plenty of resources that will help even if you reside abroad!*

 **Join my [Discord](https://discord.com/invite/xvzbAXk) server to be part of the community and connect with more like-minded people!**